Respiratory Therapy (AAS, BS)

 With on-the-job experience, additional training, and, sometimes, advanced certifications, you could also pursue leadership or educator roles in respiratory therapy.

-Respiratory Therapy Career Specialties & Continuing Education
+Respiratory Therapy Career Specialties and Continuing Education

 Respiratory therapists often continue their education and expand their opportunities by earning additional credentials.
 As you discover your strengths and interests in the respiratory care field, you might consider certification in specialty areas such as: